MerseyHostingHub/Mersey-Cloud-Hub/README.md

-# Mersey-Cloud-Storage
+# Mersey Hosting Hub | Cloud Storage

 A new website for hosting files, images and more.

-More details to be announced soon.
+## Coming Soon

+- Domain
+- Logo
+- New Server